 Limit the time that the candy is in your house.
-This is the one occasion where procrastination is deliberate & makes sense.
+On this occasion, procrastination is deliberate & makes sense.
 You'll be less likely to eat it & replace or replenish the supply if you buy it the same day or just before the holiday.

-Hide the candy somewhere else in the house, besides the kitchen.
+Hide the candy somewhere else in the house, not the kitchen.
 I put it in a dresser drawer in my spare bedroom.
-It's best kept unopened in a room you don't frequent & out of site in a closet or drawer; out-of-sight, out-of-mind.
+It's best kept unopened in a room you don't frequent & out of sight in a closet or drawer; out-of-sight, out-of-mind.

 If you have small kids, it's your responsibility to reasonably limit their consumption.
 Sugar is for dessert, not breakfast & work to limit daily consumption.
 If your kids are older, encourage the same pattern.
-Only ask them to hide their candy from you in a place you don't frequent: definitely not in the kitchen or pantry.
-The goal is moderation, enjoy themselves, don't let them destroy themselves.
+Only ask them to hide their candy from you in a place you don't frequent: not in the kitchen or pantry.
+The goal is moderation: enjoy yourself, don't destroy yourself.

 © Ovvia™ 2021